RiiConnect24/Wii-Guide/_pages/en_US/wiilink-demae-dominos.md

 ##### Section IV - Setting your address information

 WiiLink never stores your personal data.
-For more information on what is used, read our [Privacy Policy](https://theoldnet.com/get?url=https%3A%2F%2Fdemae.wiilink24.com%2Fprivacypolicy&year=2022&scripts=false&decode=false).
-(Currently archived, as new page is being worked on)
+For more information on what is used, read our [Privacy Policy](https://www.wiilink24.com/privacy-policy).
 {: .notice--info}

 You are responsible for entering your correct address information.
 Failure to do so may result in orders not succeeding.